World Chefs: Blumenthal shuns New York for Melbourne

 Q: What does the rotary evaporator do?

-A: It’s a flavor enhancer.
-The rotary evaporator can extract flavor from things at low temperature.
+A: It’s a flavour enhancer.
+The rotary evaporator can extract flavour from things at low temperature.
 For example, if you put chocolate in it, the chocolate and the water boils at 25 degrees (Celsius) (77 degrees Fahrenheit) and then you collect the vapor, so you end up with chocolate water.

 Q: Where do you get the inspiration for a creation like Sound of the Sea and what’s the process you follow from idea to table?